haneen-izz/BTEC-assignment/tooling.md

 **Command Line Usage**
 The command line is a highly useful and powerful tool in Linux that is used for administration and daily activities, The `cmd` command in Windows may be used to open a command line and execute a basic range of functions.
-It contains PowerShell to compensate for the command line's restricted uses.
+It contains PowerShell to compensate for the command line's restricted uses. i used linux in my project
 ---

 ## github vs gitlab

-in my project i chose github
 **fees**
 With openly accessible codes, GitHub projects are free and available to anyone also GitLab is a repository that only allows its web development team to collaborate on codes.